-Definition and Meaning of Jingoism: Jingoism is an extreme form of nationalism characterized by an aggressive foreign policy and a belief in the superiority of one’s own nation over all others.
+Definition and meaning of Jingoism: Jingoism is an extreme form of nationalism characterized by an aggressive foreign policy and a belief in the superiority of one’s own nation over all others.
 It is often associated with chauvinism, or an attitude of superiority toward other nations, and with a disregard for the rights of others.
 Jingoism is often seen as a tool of political parties to gain support from constituents, or as a way of appealing to the public’s sense of patriotism.
 It is used to rally people behind a particular political agenda and can be seen as a way of dividing the population along partisan lines.
 In the United States, jingoism has been used to support both major political parties, as well as independent candidates, in order to gain votes.
 This can lead to an increasing polarization of the population and a further entrenchment of the two-party system, limiting the voices of independent candidates and reformers.

-Definition and Meaning of Judicial Activism: Judicial activism is a term used to describe the practice of judges making decisions based on their personal beliefs or values, rather than on the grounds of existing laws.
+Definition and meaning of judicial activism: Judicial activism is a term used to describe the practice of judges making decisions based on their personal beliefs or values, rather than on the grounds of existing laws.
 This means that judges are taking a more active role in interpreting the laws and making decisions based on their own individual values and beliefs.
 Judicial activism is a controversial issue because it gives judges the power to make decisions that may not be in line with the laws passed by legislatures and the will of the people.
 Examples of judicial activism can be seen in cases where the Supreme Court has made decisions that overturned or modified laws that had been passed by Congress.
 For example, the Supreme Court decision in Roe v.
 Wade struck down state laws that made abortion illegal, while the decision in Obergefell v.
 Hodges granted same-sex couples the right to marry.
 In both cases, the Court made decisions based on their interpretation of the Constitution, rather than on existing laws passed by legislatures.
 Reform-minded individuals often advocate for judicial activism, as it can be a way for the courts to provide a check on the power of legislatures, and to ensure that the rights and freedoms of individuals are not violated.
 However, opponents of judicial activism argue that it can be used to undermine the will of the people, and can lead to an erosion of democracy.

-Judicial offices refer to the positions that are responsible for interpreting and applying the laws in the United States.
+Definition and meaning of judicial offices: Judicial offices refer to the positions that are responsible for interpreting and applying the laws in the United States.
 These positions include judges at all levels of the court system, from the Supreme Court down to the local courts.

 Judicial offices are often seen as important gatekeepers of the legal system and are expected to be impartial and fair in their decision-making.
 However, there have been concerns about the influence of politics on the judicial system, particularly when it comes to the appointment of judges.